 Whether your city has a major traffic problem or a flexible concept of time, sometimes there can be a sizable chunk of time between the arrival of participants.
-Sometimes there are just one or two people exactly on time and a potentially awkward waiting period for the others.
+Sometimes there are just one or two people exactly on time and a potentially long waiting period for the others.
 Don’t let it be awkward!

 Check this video to understand how to be a good facilitator:

-Follow this agenda:
+You may follow this agenda:

 - Welcoming (20 min)